infozenfrance/Phraseanet-Docs/en/User/Guide/BasketStories.rst

 Check the box to include the active selection as content of the story.

 Click on **Validate** to create the story.
-It appears as opened in the work area
+It appears as opened in the work area.

 Add, delete documents from a story
 **********************************